lsst/dp1_lsst_io/docs/processing/detection/index.rst

 The set of fixed coordinates is the union set of all detected objects and sources (even sources only detected in one visit, or one band).

-Forced PSF photometry measurements are also made on all visit images at the locations of all objects.
+Forced PSF photometry measurements are also made on all visit images and all difference images at the locations of all objects.
 The results are stored in the ``ForcedSource`` catalog.